-Supplemental Security Income is a national program that pays a monthly benefit to needy elderly and disabled people.
+Supplemental Security Income is a national program that pays a monthly benefit to needy disabled and elderly people.
 To be eligible for SSI benefits, you must meet Social Security's strict asset limits.
-Some people try to give their assets to friends or family so they won't count against them when they apply for SSI.
+Some people try to give their assets like extra vehicles to friends or family so they won't count against them when they apply for SSI.

-The Social Security Administration (SSA) will check to see if you transferred assets for less than they were worthor gave them away outrightso that you could qualify for SSI.
+When you apply for SSI, the Social Security Administration (SSA) will check to see if you transferred assets for less than they were worth—or gave them away outright—so that you could qualify for SSI.
 If you did, the SSA could penalize you by making you ineligible for SSI for up to 36 months.
 Here's how it works.

-First, to qualify for SSI, you can have only $2,000 in assets, or $3,000 for a couple.
-(But SSI doesn't count your house, household goods, clothing, or one car toward the limit.)
+First, to qualify for SSI, you can have only $2,000 in assets, or $3,000 for a couple where both spouses are applying for SSI.
+The SSI program, however, doesn't count your house, household goods, clothing, or one car (of any value) toward the limit.

 Common assets (Social Security calls them "resources") that people want to hide are money in bank accounts or more than one car.